radiantlogic-v8/documentation-new/documentation/installation/config-promotion.md

       secretName: “” # Kubernetes secret name containing Git credentials.
 ```

 > The storage class must provide a volume that supports full filesystem operations, including symlinks.
 Pseudo-filesystems such as object stores (e.g., S3) are not compatible.
-In multi-node, multi-zone environments, ensure the volume is accessible from all nodes across all zones.

 This setup assumes that you are promoting configurations from DEV to QA to PROD.
 Your setup may look different depending on the number of environments.